 Good management requires organization, diligence, and a commitment to get out in front of any potential problems before they become real issues.
 Being proactive when it comes to contract management is vital to preventing breaches, as many situations are fixable if simply caught in time.
 If a team is constantly reacting to problems instead of figuring out how to avoid them altogether, it is far more likely that the other side will take issue with the agreed upon performance, or lack thereof rather.
 One of the best ways to ensure a proactive approach to contract management is to invest in a practical software solution that will eliminate some of the more mundane tasks inherent in managing contracts.

 The importance of communication cannot be overstated, and this is true when it comes to virtually any type of business matter or management process.
 Of course, communication with respect to contracting matters is of particular importance given that failing to communicate can be the reason that a dispute ends up in front of a judge.
 For the best results, timely and effective communication must occur horizontally, vertically, and laterally, as well as internally and externally.
 A good way to ensure that communication is appropriate is by establishing clear guidelines from the outset.
 For example, if there is to be a delay in a delivery or payment, the method of communication and timing should be decided upon before this actually happens, such as by email at least twenty-four hours in advance.
-In the end, good communication ensures good relationships and minor problems are unlikely to become major ones.
+In the end, good communication ensures good relationships and minor problems are unlikely to become major ones, and CLM software is often a go-to choice for transparent communication on contracting matters.